AndrGutierrez/upwork-exam-v2/README.md

 ```bash
 docker compose -f docker-compose-dev.yml up --build
 ```
+Now go to `localhost:80` to see the results

 ## Run Project (the hard way, at your own risk)
 If you don't have docker installed, configure your tables manually, then run: